About Us

 1. A Board motion in support of the establishment of a local foundation would empower the administration to facilitate the process.

 2. They would need to establish a steering committee of citizens with a wide range of skills.
-This committee would conduct work sessions over a period of 4 to 6 months to arrive at a statement of mission for the foundation, to develop a profile for members of the Board of Directors, and to develop the by-laws and articles of incorporation.
+This steering committee would conduct work sessions over a period of 4 to 6 months to arrive at a statement of mission for the proposed education foundation, to develop a profile for members of the Board of Directors, and to develop the by-laws and articles of incorporation.

 3. The Board of Education should underwrite only the minimum start-up cost.